Portland Car Accident Lawyer

 Rear-End Accidents

 Often caused by following too closely or failing to notice traffic patterns, these collisions frequently lead to whiplash or spinal injuries.
 They can also result in concussions, broken bones, and long-term mobility problems that require extensive rehabilitation and impact daily routines.
+In some cases, determining fault can be more complex, such as when a driver rear-ends a vehicle that had suddenly stopped.

 Weather conditions, pedestrian activity, and cycling traffic also complicate driving in the city.
 It’s not unusual for car crashes to involve multiple contributing factors that require detailed investigation.